massimobonanni/mslearn-azure-developer/instructions/azure-app-auth/02-graph-user-profile.md

 ---
 lab:
     topic: Azure authentication and authorization
-    title: 'Implement interactive authentication with MSAL.NET'
-    description: 'Learn how to implement interactive authentication using the MSAL.NET SDK and acquire a token.'
+    title: "Retrieve user profile information with the Microsoft Graph SDK"
+    description: "Learn how to retrieve user profile information from Microsoft Graph."
 ---

-# Implement interactive authentication with MSAL.NET

-In this exercise, you register a new application in Microsoft Entra ID (Azure AD), then create a .NET console application that uses the **Microsoft.Identity.Client** namespace to perform interactive authentication.
+# Retrieve user profile information with Microsoft Graph SDK

+In this exercise, you create a .NET app to authenticate with Microsoft Entra ID and request an access token, then call the Microsoft Graph API to retrieve and display your user profile information.
+You learn how to configure permissions and interact with Microsoft Graph from your application.

 Tasks performed in this exercise:

 * Register an application with the Microsoft identity platform
-* Create a .NET console app that implements the  **PublicClientApplicationBuilder** class to configure authentication.
+* Create a .NET console application that implements interactive authentication, and uses the **GraphServiceClient** class to retrieve user profile information.
-* Acquire a token interactively using the **user.read** Microsoft Graph permission.

 This exercise takes approximately **15** minutes to complete.